jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-5"></p>

-#### Will I be immediately separated or isolated from my baby if I test positive for COVID-19?
+#### Will I be immediately isolated from my baby if I test positive for COVID-19?

 <p class="m-3"></p>

 Maybe.

+Some healthcare facilities have recommended that mothers who have tested positive for COVID-19 be separated from their newborns to avoid transmitting the disease.

 <p class="m-3"></p>